Paco Boublard

-Paco Boublard (born 20 February 1981) is French actor and photographer.
+Paco Boublard (born 20 February 1981) is a French actor and photographer.
 He is known for his roles in various TV series and for his role in the film Regarde-moi (Look at Me) by Audrey Estrougo, which won three awards.
 Alongside his acting, he made a career as a journalist and photographer.

 Life and career

 In 1999, Paco Boublard met his first talent agent, Stephane Lefebvre.
 He began his career by joining the small screen.
 In 2002 and 2003, performing roles in Commissaire Moulin, Navarro, or R.I.S, police scientifique which was his debut in television.